rpav/c2ffi/README.md

 Now you have a working `c2ffi`.
 If not, see *Notes*.

 ### Notes
+* Use CMakeLists.txt.archlinux if you're building on Arch.
+This may also be helpful if you're facing issues with library order issues during static linking.

 * Building clang++ with `libc++`, `libc++abi`, etc likely requires you specify those here as well.
 If you didn't explicitly do this when